dce/davideisinger.com/content/journal/dispatch-15-may-2024/index.md

 [4]: https://www.shazam.com/

-I took part in Viget's annual Pointless Week hackathon, building a [tool to surface book recommendations][5] based on messages in our `#books` Slack channel.
+I took part in Viget's annual Pointless Palooza hackathon, building a [tool to surface book recommendations][5] based on messages in our `#books` Slack channel.
 We used [Laravel][6] to build the backend, something I'd heard good things about but have never used -- it was easy to pick up and fun to work with.
 We also used an <abbr title="large language model">LLM</abbr> to analyze the messages and pull title / author / sentiment.
 Some of the results were very impressive, some were hot nonsense (it frequently matched generic messages to _The Great Gatsby_ or _Gone with the Wind_).

 [5]: https://www.viget.com/articles/stackstash-taking-bookish-musings-to-the-next-level/
 [6]: https://laravel.com/